AcademySoftwareFoundation/openfx/Documentation/sources/Guide/ofxExample1_Basics.rst

     Hosts should always pair the :c:macro:`kOfxActionLoad` with a :c:macro:`kOfxActionUnload`, otherwise all sorts of badness can happen, including memory leaks, failing license checks and more.
-There is one excpetion to this, which is if a plugin encounters an error during the load action and returns an error state.
+There is one exception to this, which is if a plugin encounters an error during the load action and returns an error state.
 In this case only, the plugin *must* clean up before it returns, and , the balancing unload action is *not*